Which version of these introductory sentences do you prefer?

 3. Find a New Strategy

 You may know what your goals are, but do you know how get there?
 Start by gathering best practices.
-For example, if you want to split test a landing page, include these nine key elements every converting landing page has.
+For example, if you want to split test a landing page, include best practices for a highly converting landing page.
 Maybe you want to try out a new blog post format.
-Follow these seven tips on improving any blog post’s conversion rate.
-Finally, make some hypotheses about your outcomes that match up with your success goals.
+Make some hypotheses about your outcomes that match up with your success goals.

 4. Create a “B” Version of the Original